 Whether you are a full-time or part-time working mum, a stay-at-home mum, a work-from-home mum or a I-just-want-to-sleep-for-eight-hours mum – it’s a Universal truth: being a mum is tough.

-But you know what the hardest part of motherhood really is?
+But you know what the toughest part of being a mum really is?
 It’s not the physical exhaustion felt at the end of a long day.
 It’s not dealing with the body that will never be the same after having kids.
-It’s certainly not the lack of sleep.
+It's certainly not the lack of sleep.

 It’s the worry and the uncertainty.
 The constant second-guessing about the choices we make on behalf of our kids, our parenting style, what we feed them – everything.